-Life insurance is an important buying decision.
+Life insurance basics is an important buying decision.
 You want to make sure you understand what you’re getting, or else it may affect your loved ones.
-This True or False quiz will test your basic life insurance knowledge.
+This True or False quiz will test your life insurance basics knowledge.

 - True or false?
 In order for your spouse to get life insurance money if you die, he or she needs to be the owner of your policy.